AlubJ/BactaTank-Classic/docs/editing/textures.md

 You can replace a texture by clicking ![Triple Dot Button](https://i.imgur.com/xhwAmwR.png) and then clicking `Replace Texture` and select the texture you want to use.
 You can also use `Ctrl+R` or drop the texture file onto the program.

 ## Normal Maps
 Normal maps are used in-game to add extra detail to the meshes.
 The games swizzle the texture information around so typical normal maps won't work properly.
 You will need to swizzle the channels around to get the in-game corrected normal maps.
 To do this you can use GIMP or Photoshop to swap the original normal map `RGBA` to the in-game one `AGBR`.

-You can also use [this tool](https://cdn.discordapp.com/attachments/540477596123660288/1333300302442532986/GLtoTCSNM.zip?ex=67fe906b&is=67fd3eeb&hm=f313c02e5b3ac8f22cad908042f947fc807e38ad11b608388c5028c7b1a85457&) (TODO - remove entirely and document bactatanks normal map swizzler) to swizzle and un-swizzle the maps as well.
+If you need a normal map swizzling, you can use `Model >> Tools >> Swizzle Normal Map`.
+This will take a `*.png` file and output a `*_swizzled.png` file in the same directory.

+> [!NOTE]
+> Because BactaTank Classic is made in GameMaker, it cannot output a `*.dds` file just yet, so you will have to then convert the `*.png` to a `*.dds`.

 Why did TtGames do this?
 It's due to how DXT5 compresses images: without going into too much detail, the green and alpha channels of DXT5 are the highest quality, so swizzling the red into the alpha allows the normal map to much more accurately represent intended normals once compressed.
 (The blue channel, by comparison, is much less important.)